MEDLINE®/PubMed® Data Element (Field) Descriptions

 Molecular Sequence Data

-NLM first began to include this information with the 1988 indexing year.
-Prior to 2000, NLM's policy was to enter up to 30 databank accession numbers for each record.
+NLM first began to include molecular sequence data with the 1988 indexing year.
+Prior to 2000, the NLM policy was to enter up to 30 databank accession numbers for each record.
 Some global maintenance was done over the years to add databank names/accession numbers whether or not the article itself contained those references.
 From 2000 forward, NLM enters all databank accession numbers published in the journal.
-Data in this field are sorted first by databank name and then by the accession number.

 Gene Expression Data